RETURN to part 8

 They must have both experienced something pretty traumatic at some point in the past that was producing these dreams.
 I could only speculate as to what.
 Laying there pondering this in the dark as silence returned to the woods again, I began to postulate potential demons of my own that may have resulted in this sort of episode.
 Solitude, and the feeling of being at the mercy of the woods can really tinker with the human mind.
 I was afraid to guess at what the dream was about, but I kept drifting to thoughts of the windiigo and other such deep-seated fears of things that have menaced mankind from the dark bowers of the primordial forest since the dawn of time.
 There are thick, strong roots still holding human consciousness down to superstition of the unknown.
 It is a rare man who is very easily plagued by trouble from it, but it is an even rarer man who is not troubled at all by the blackness of the unknown.

 Being out here forces you to be at odds with your psychological problems, like a boxer in a ring.
-Suddenly, the distractions of the city and daily routines are left behind, and the creeping terrors gnawing at your conscience are brought out into full view where you have nothing left to hide behind.
+Suddenly all the distractions of the city, and mental noise of one's daily routines are left behind, and the creeping terrors gnawing at your conscience are brought out into full view here, where you have nothing left to hide behind.
 If you are a strong person, or a person who does not quickly succumb to the loneliness of the woods, you may not have to put on those boxing gloves in your lifetime.
 But any man, if he spends enough time out in the wilds, I think he would eventually find himself in that ring, unable to escape, circling round and round with his demon in a one-on-one death bout.
 It’s just a question of how long it takes for you to succumb.
 And whether you are psychologically strong enough to prevail.

 It was a long time before I could fall asleep.